egorbaty/draft-httpbis-secondary-server-certs/draft-egorbaty-httpbis-http3-secondary-certs.md

 # Change the file extension to match the format (.xml for XML, etc...)
 #
 ###
-title: "TODO - Your title"
+title: "Secondary Certificate Authentication in HTTP/3"
-abbrev: "TODO - Abbreviation"
+abbrev: "Secondary Cert Auth in HTTP/3"
 category: info

 docname: draft-todo-yourname-protocol-latest